 Read also: Must do: Poon Hill Trek in Nepal

-As we are traveling around the world and we didn’t have any trekking gear with us, we needed to buy most of it.
+As we are traveling around the world and we didn’t have any trekking gear with us, we needed to buy or rent most of it.
 We did this in Kathmandu and Pokhara where you have many cheap trekking gear shops.
 Below you find a list of the gear we bought and the prices we paid.